 The Statement of Fiduciary Net Position is a snapshot of account balances at year-end.
 It discloses the assets and deferred outflows of resources available for future payments to retirees and their beneficiaries and any current liabilities and deferred inflows of resources that are owed as of year-end.
-The net position, which is the assets and deferred outflows of resources less liabilities and deferred inflows of resources, reflect the funds available for future use.
+The net position, which is the assets and deferred outflows of resources less liabilities and deferred inflows of resources, reflects the funds available for future use.
+CCCERA established an irrevocable Other Post-Employment Benefit Trust in 2018.
+The purpose of this fund is for CCCERA, as an employer, to set aside assets to offset the OPEB retiree health care liability.
+The OPEB Trust is presented separately in the OPEB Trust's column on the Statement of Fiduciary Net Position.

-The Statement of Changes in Fiduciary Net Position provides a view of all the activities that occurred during the fiscal year and shows the impact of those activities as additions and deductions to the plan.
+The Statement of Changes in Fiduciary Net Position provides a view of all the activities that occurred during the fiscal year and shows the impact of those activities as additions and deductions to the pension plan and the OPEB Trust.